 The cannabis industry is ever-changing.
-With new laws and studies coming into play basically on a weekly basis, now is an incredibly exciting time for marijuana enthusiasts all over the country — and the globe!
+With new laws and studies coming into play basically weekly, now is an incredibly exciting time for marijuana enthusiasts all over the country — and the globe!

-So without further ado, check out our guide on the top 5 major medical cannabis studies that have shaped the industry into what it is today!
+Check out our guide to the top 5 major medical cannabis studies that have shaped the industry into what it is today!

-It is pretty well understood across America in 2018 that cannabinoids are deemed as a neuroprotectant, meaning by definition that they may have effects that could result in the salvage, recovery, or regeneration of nerves.
+Cannabinoids are deemed to have neuroprotective properties.
+This means they have effects that could result in the salvage, recovery, or regeneration of nerves.

-Since this phenomenal research, the U.S. Department of Health and Human Services has been granted a patent on non-psychoactive cannabinoids to protect the brain from damage or degeneration caused by certain conditions.
+Since this phenomenal research, the U.S. Department of Health and Human Services was granted a patent on non-intoxicating cannabinoids to protect the brain from damage or degeneration caused by certain conditions.
 Unreal news that few people know about in the U.S.!

-Although patients have been relying on medical marijuana for years now to help relieve certain symptoms associated with an array of conditions, never before has there been an FDA-approved medication derived from cannabis — until now!
+Patients have relied on medical marijuana for years to help with symptoms associated with an array of conditions.
+However, there was never an FDA-approved medication derived from cannabis — until now!

-In 2017, we saw an influx of important studies come through for marijuana, but by far the biggest had to be in May when a study published in the New England Journal of Medicine revealed that CBD could be used to treat two rare forms of epilepsy: Dravet syndrome and Lennox-Gastaut syndrome.
+In 2017, we saw an influx of important studies come through for marijuana.
+However, by far, the biggest happened in May of that year.
+A study published in the New England Journal of Medicine revealed that CBD could help with two rare forms of epilepsy: Dravet syndrome and Lennox-Gastaut syndrome.

-Dravet Syndrome is a form of epilepsy that is particularly challenging to treat, in that most treatments provide little to no relief from the debilitating symptoms (namely seizures).
-However, research into the effects of CBD on the condition when compared to a placebo revealed a significant reduction in seizures.
+Dravet Syndrome is a form of epilepsy that is particularly challenging to treat.
+Most treatments provide little to no relief from the debilitating symptoms (namely seizures).
+However, research into the effects of CBD on the condition compared to a placebo revealed a significant reduction in seizures.

-Off the back of this research, the U.S. Food and Drug-Administration (FDA) approved a drug by GW Pharmaceuticals.
-The drug, named Epidiolex, is approved to be used in children ages 2 and above to treat the two types of epilepsy mentioned above.
-Epidiolex is the first-ever FDA-approved natural cannabis medication, so this was massive news for both patients and cannabis enthusiasts alike.
+Off the back of this research, the U.S. Food and Drug Administration (FDA) approved a drug by GW Pharmaceuticals.
+The drug, named Epidiolex, is approved for children aged two and above to treat the two types of epilepsy mentioned above.
+Epidiolex is the first-ever FDA-approved natural cannabis medication.
+As a result, this was massive news for both patients and cannabis enthusiasts alike.

-Unfortunately, and despite countless efforts to reverse the trends, these figures have only gotten worse as we now find ourselves in the midst of what is being dubbed an opioid epidemic.
-However, it seems that this next study could play a critical part in turning things around when it comes to addiction in America!
+Unfortunately, and despite countless efforts to reverse the trends, the figures have only got worse.
+We now find ourselves amid an opioid epidemic.
+However, this next study could play a critical part in turning things around regarding addiction in America!

-Published back in 2015 for the Substance Abuse Research and Treatment organization, scientists were able to look at how CBD could be used as an intervention for addictive behaviors, and the results examined a range of past studies into the subject, both on animals and humans.
+This study was published in 2015 for the Substance Abuse Research and Treatment organization.
+In it, scientists looked at how we could use CBD as an intervention for addictive behaviors.
+The results examined a range of past studies into the subject, both on animals and humans.
 Data revealed the following:

 - CBD is an exogenous cannabinoid that acts on several neurotransmission systems involved in addiction.

-- CBD has several therapeutic properties on its own that could indirectly be useful in the treatment of addiction disorders, such as its protective effect on stress vulnerability and neurotoxicity.
+- CBD has several therapeutic properties on its own that could indirectly prove useful when helping addiction disorders.
+These properties include a protective effect on stress vulnerability and neurotoxicity.

-Since this research, statistics have shown that opioid misuse has dramatically decreased in the states where cannabis is legal.
-In 2014, the number of opioid overdoses in cannabis-friendly states had dropped by 21%!
+Since this research, statistics have shown that opioid misuse dramatically decreased in the states where cannabis is legal.
+In 2014, the number of opioid overdoses in cannabis-friendly states had already dropped by 21%!

-More recently, research done by Medicare revealed that dispensary programs in states where cannabis was legal had reduced their opioid prescriptions by 3.7 million daily doses a day!
+More recently, research conducted by Medicare revealed something fascinating.
+Researchers found that dispensary programs in states where cannabis was legal had reduced their opioid prescriptions by 3.7 million daily doses a day!
 No matter your stance on medical cannabis use, this is undoubtedly fantastic news for America.

 This may sound dramatic, but it is the reality of what many people did (and still do) think!
-While we can’t change everyone’s opinion (despite the evidence), this next study has gone a long way to dispel the rumors around cannabis and intelligence levels.
+We can’t change everyone’s opinion despite the evidence.
+Nonetheless, this next study has gone a long way to dispel the rumors around cannabis and intelligence levels.

-A study published back in June of 2018 looked at how cannabis was associated with cognitive functioning in adolescents and young adults.
-The study, published in JAMA Psychiatry, revealed some interesting data that well and truly dispels the myth that cannabis harms brain cells and reduces intelligence.
+A study published in June 2018 looked at how cannabis was associated with cognitive functioning in adolescents and young adults.
+The study, published in JAMA Psychiatry, revealed some interesting data that well and truly dispels the myth of cannabis harming brain cells and reducing intelligence.

 One small step for cannabis lovers, one massive step against the rumor mill of false marijuana theories!

-We know that marijuana can lead to feelings of being high, and it’s even part of the reason so many of us love the experience of smoking.
-However, we also appreciate that a considerable percentage of marijuana users are in it for the medicinal benefits, and would prefer not to get lost in a euphoric high every time they self-medicate.
+We know that marijuana can lead to feelings of being high.
+It’s even part of why so many of us love the experience of smoking.
+However, we also appreciate that many marijuana users are in it for medicinal benefits.
+These individuals would prefer not to get lost in a euphoric high every time they self-medicate.

-So, this next study has been crucial in providing clarity on how we can still smoke marijuana and benefit more from its medicinal properties, rather than its psychoactive effects!
+So, this next study is crucial in providing clarity on how we can still smoke marijuana and benefit more from its medicinal properties rather than its intoxicating effects!

 The study has opened up the world of medical cannabis to millions of people.

-Published on the federal government’s chemical database for the National Institute of Health, the PubChem report on CBD (cannabidiol) has revealed that the active cannabis component is entirely “devoid of psychoactive activity,” and has “analgesic (pain-relieving), anti-inflammatory, antineoplastic and chemopreventive activities.”
+The PubChem report was published on the federal government’s chemical database for the National Institute of Health.
+It revealed that the active cannabis component, CBD, is entirely “devoid of psychoactive activity.”
+The report also said CBD has “analgesic (pain-relieving), anti-inflammatory, antineoplastic and chemopreventive activities.”

-The study has since opened up the world of medical cannabis to millions of people who otherwise may not have been able to benefit from it, including young children and the elderly.
-Those who have no interest in getting high can also reap the medicinal benefits of both CBD and THC without it impinging on their day-to-day life.
+The study has since opened up the world of medical cannabis to millions of people who otherwise couldn’t have benefitted from it.
+Such groups include young children and the elderly.
+Those who have no interest in getting high can also reap the medicinal benefits of CBD and THC without it impinging on their day-to-day life.

 Final Thoughts on the Most Important Marijuana Studies of All Time

-There are so many studies out there that have helped shape the cannabis industry as we know it today, and with things ever-changing, there are always new and exciting discoveries to be made around every corner.
-However, these five studies have made such a huge impact on the industry that we just had to share them with you all – we hope you have learned something new about our favorite bud!
+Many studies have helped shape the cannabis industry as we know it today.
+With things ever-changing, there are always new and exciting discoveries around every corner.
+However, these five studies have made such a huge impact on the industry that we just had to share them with you all.
+We hope you have learned something new about one of our favorite plants!